 This week, I used my lavender essential oil endlessly.
-It’s winter, we’re still staying home due to corona virus, and It just felt right to surround myself with the sweet, gentle embrace of lavender.
-Read this post to learn about the science and the art of creating your own pleasing lavender diffuser blends.
-And enjoy these beautiful tried and true blends from our home apothecary.
-Or scroll on for these tried and true blends.
+It just felt right to surround myself with the sweet, gentle embrace of lavender.
+Read this post to learn about the benefits of diffusing lavender essential oil, and the best blends for your home.

 Lavender essential oil is the one oil that every home seems to have.
 And if they don’t, it’s one they need!
 Lavender has endless uses, but it also just smells so pretty, floral and clean – all in one intoxicating little bottle.
 Those who know me know that I love lavender the most.
-My husband puts it in my pancakes on Sunday morning.
+My husband puts it in my lavender buttermilk pancakes on Sunday morning.
 I add it to my Lavender iced coffee.
-I even often enjoy it for breakfast in my Lavender and blueberry honey granola recipe by recipes and rituals.
+I even often enjoy it for breakfast in my Lavender and blueberry honey granola recipe.
 Basically, it only makes sense for me to surround myself with the scent of lavender as well.

 Lavender has a fresh, herbaceous, floral scent with a woody, balsamic undertone.